monotonous/ESP8266-Temperature/README.md

 Adjust the house_temp.ino file to give the device a name and set your wifi said and password

-Once set from a mDNS compatible device deiveName.local will load the web interface
+Once set from a mDNS compatible device ESPNAME.local will load the web interface